tgradl/Runalyze/README.md

 Here some fixes/improvements i have done in RUNALYZE (see details in the commits):
 * Fixes some small bugs until the base release is running on my environment (missing DB attribute, wrong/missing number values, ...)
+* Fixes some small bugs while importing FIT files from Garmin
 * Batch/Bulk-imports can now set/override the sports type
 * Imports from MapJack watch/GPX and Garmin FR45 & Fenix6/FIT results in errors because missing heart-rates and altitutes.
 Now the NULL will be filled.
 * Sport types hiking and (new) mountain climbing.